UCL/research-computing-with-cpp/index.md

 Your C++ knowledge should include:

-* Compiling a library, testing debugging
+* Compiling a library
+* Testing and debugging
-* Arrays
+* Arrays and structures
-* Structures, dynamically allocated arrays
+* Containers
 * Classes
 * Operator overloading
 * Inheritance and polymorphism